Valentina Tereshkova was the first woman going to space and to celebrate the 54th anniversary, I wrote an interview simulation.

 It wasn’t so easy: my dad died in the Second World War and so I had to work to maintain my family.
-Meanwhile I was working, I was frequenting evening courses and in 1960 I graduated as technical expert.
+Meanwhile I was working, I was attending evening courses and in 1960 I graduated as technical expert.

 It was born in 1955 after I saw some people doing that.
-I tried to do a flight out of curiosity and from that moment all started.
+I tried to do a flight out of curiosity and from that moment it all started.

 - What did you do after Vostok 6 mission?

 In 1969 I studied at the Cukovski Soviet Military Aeronautical engineering academy.
-In 1966 my political life started becoming part of the High Soviet of the Soviet Union and in 1968 I was nominated president of the women committee of the Soviet Union.
+In 1966 my political life started becoming part of the High Soviet Union and in 1968 I was nominated president of the women committee of the Soviet Union.
 In 1971 I became a member of the Soviet Union communist party central committee.
 From 1974 I was part of the directive of the Supreme Soviet and from 1976 I became Vice-President of the Soviet Union education, science and culture committee.
 My last political charge was at the Russian Center for scientific and cultural international collaboration, where I was nominated as director by the government.